For Industry Partners

 A strong industry reference

 Part of the concept is the high practical relevance from the beginning of the study.
-Industry partners like the DAIMLER AG, ZEISS or BOSCH are part of the program SmartFactory∂Industry of the CBS.
+Industry partners like Mercedes Benz, ZEISS or BOSCH are part of the program SmartFactory∂Industry of the CBS.
 The program provides CBS students with an early insight into the companies, gives them a chance to prove their competencies in small projects on the shop floor and make contact with potential employers.
 A win-win situation for students and our industry partners.

 Benefits for CBS industry partners